distributeaid/distributeaid.org/content/blocks/fundraisers/humanitarian-logistics.md

 * Working closely with customs agents
 * Acquiring tax exemptions for relief shipments
 * Dealing with unexpected complications, such as inspections and clearance delays
-* Staying updated on various shipping and trucking routes, identifying any potential hinderances to a particular route and communicating this with the rest of the team.
+* Staying updated on various shipping and trucking routes, identifying any potential hindrances to a particular route and communicating this with the rest of the team.